503600265/Pattern-Recognition/README.md

-# PRML
-印花布匹疵点&布匹成分分析
-Fabric Data Analysis
+# Fabric Data Analysis
 This is a class project for Fudan COMP130030.01 Pattern Recogniztion class.

 ## Project Descripition
-A flaw in fabric can be catogrize into
+A flaw in fabric can be categrized into
 {
 0: 'unknown',
 1: 'escape_printing',